ntrotner/playwright-performance-reporter/README.md

 [![codecov](https://codecov.io/github/ntrotner/playwright-performance-reporter/graph/badge.svg?token=3UGRT92UT9)](https://codecov.io/github/ntrotner/playwright-performance-reporter)
 [![version](https://img.shields.io/npm/v/playwright-performance-reporter.svg?style=flat-square)](https://www.npmjs.com/package/playwright-performance-reporter)

-> Metrics from the dev tools to measure performance
+> Metrics from the browser dev tools to inspect performance metrics

 > [!CAUTION]
 > This library is work in progress.
-The measurement is limited to Chromium and to a primitive test suite.
+The measurement is limited to Chromium.
-> Complex test suites/cases were not considered, which will be supported down the line.
 > On the long run the goal is to
 > - Support Firefox and Webkit
 > - Useful amount of metrics to choose from